-How Women Selling Cars Have an Edge in the Industry
+How Women in Car Sales Have an Edge

-It’s not common to find women selling cars, but when auto dealerships prioritize hiring females, they increase profits and have happier customers.
+The auto industry is male-dominated, however, when dealerships prioritize hiring women they increase profits and have happier customers.

 For example, in an analysis conducted by Frost & Sullivan, it was found that 51% of all licensed drivers in the U.S. are women.
 Even more surprising?
 80% of car buying decisions are influenced by women.
 Road & Travel Magazine believes that number is even higher; they say that women control 95% of all auto purchases.